Perimeter 81: History

+In August 2023, it was reported that the company would be acquired for $490 million by Check Point.

 Technology

 The company develops a converged networking and security cloud edge delivered in a software as a service model.
 It offers global gateway deployment and multi-tenant management, allowing the distributed workforce to securely access company resources, whether these are located in the cloud or on-premises.